Inclusion at Pakeman

 - To maintain links with all outside agencies and educational support services.

-- To provide staff development programmes concerned with SEN and able and talented.
+- To provide staff development programmes concerned with SEND and more able.

 - To be proactive with links to secondary schools and special schools.